On Feedback Vertex Set: New Measure and New Structures: An improved algorithm for fvs

-The results presented in previous sections lead to an improved algorithm for the general {\sc fvs} problem.
-Following the idea of {\it iterative compression} proposed by Reed et al. \cite{ReedSV04}, we formulate the following problem: \begin{quote} {\sc fvs reduction:} given a graph $G$ and an FVS $F$ of size $k+1$ for $G$, either construct an FVS of size at most $k$ for $G$, or report that no such an FVS exists. \end{quote}
+The results in previous sections lead to an improved algorithm for the general {\sc fvs} problem.
+Following the idea of {\it iterative compression} proposed by Reed et al.~\cite{reed-04-odd-cycle-transversals}, we formulate the following problem: \begin{quote} {\sc fvs reduction:} given a graph $G$ and a FVS $F$ of size $k+1$ for $G$, either construct a FVS of size bounded by $k$ for $G$, or report that no such a FVS exists. \end{quote}